balena-io/docs/pages/learn/welcome/introduction.md

 Haven't found what you're looking for?
 Stop by our [FAQ][faq] and [Reference][reference] sections, or better yet, use the search in the upper-left corner.
 And if you still have questions, [help][help] is always available!
 Refer to the balena Glossary for definition on any of the terms referred in the docs.

-Checkout our [public roadmap](https://roadmap.balena.io) for features being worked on by the team & be sure to add new features that you want.
+Check out our [public roadmap](https://roadmap.balena.io) for features being worked on by the team & be sure to add new features that you want.

 [balena]:{{ $links.mainSiteUrl }}/
 [primer]:/learn/welcome/primer/